dymmond/edgy/docs/sponsorship.md

 ## 💬 Join the official Edgy discord channel

+Our official chat is on discord, we find it very useful and free for people to discuss issues, helping and contributing in a more organised manner.

+<a href="https://discord.gg/eMrM9sWWvu" target="_blank">Edgy discord channel</a>.
+Join us! 🗸

 ## 🔥 Sponsor the author

 The author built this framework with all of his heart and dedication and will continue to do it so but that also